SciLifeLab/TIDDIT/README.md

 INSTALLATION
 ==============
-TIDDIT requires python3, cython, pysam, and Numpy; as well as samtools, and fermikit.
+TIDDIT requires python3, cython, pysam, and Numpy; as well as bwa and fermikit (fermi2 and ropebwt2).

 Installation